 Many hospitalizations for asthma among children could be prevented by addressing housing-related exposures to asthma triggers, including cockroaches, mice and secondhand smoke.
 Good medical management can prevent asthma symptoms.
-The rate of asthma hospitalizations among children ages 5 to 14 in Coney Island is half the citywide rate.
+Borough Park has the lowest asthma hospitalization rate among children ages 5 to 14, one-sixth the citywide rate.